apache/spark/docs/sql-programming-guide.md

 Starting from Spark 2.1, persistent datasource tables have per-partition metadata stored in the Hive metastore.
 This brings several benefits:

-- Since full information of all partitions can be retrieved from metastore, excessive partition discovery is no longer needed.
-This greatly saves query planning time for partitioned tables with a large number of partitions.
+- Since the metastore can return only necessary partitions for a query, discovering all the partitions on the first query to the table is no longer needed.
 - Hive DDLs such as `ALTER TABLE PARTITION ...
 SET LOCATION` are now available for tables created with the Datasource API.

-Note that partition information is not gathered by default when creating an external datasource tables (those with a `path` option).
-You may want to invoke `MSCK REPAIR TABLE` to trigger partition discovery and persist per-partition information into metastore before querying a created external table.
+Note that partition information is not gathered by default when creating external datasource tables (those with a `path` option).
+To sync the partition information in the metastore, you can invoke `MSCK REPAIR TABLE`.

 ## Parquet Files